xxNull-lsk/rtl8812AU/README.md

 # Rtl8812AU Realtek 802.11ac Linux Driver(rtl8812au)

-This driver is an update of version 5.1.5 (rtl8812AU_linux_v5.1.5_19247.20160830) of the RealTek 8812AU USB WiFi Linux driver for AC1200 (801.11ac) adapters.
+This driver is an update to version 5.1.5 (rtl8812AU_linux_v5.1.5_19247.20160830) of RealTek's 8812AU USB WiFi Linux driver for AC1200 (801.11ac) adapters.

-It supports supports USB 3.0 and has been succesfully tested to work with Linux Kernels 3.16.x to 4.12.x as well as AMD's Radeon Open Compute (ROCm) kernel.
+It supports supports USB 3.0 and has been succesfully tested to work with *Linux Kernels 3.16.x to 4.12.x* as well as AMD's Radeon Open Compute (ROCm) kernel.

 The original version of this driver was downloaded from [Tenda](http://www.tenda.com.cn/download/detail-2614.html).
 However, several improvements have been made including support for the Tenda U12 and the addition of a rtw_led_ctrl module parameter.